-Over recommended operating supply and temperature ranges unless otherwise specified.
-See APPLICATIONS INFORMATION section (1) (2).
+Over recommended operating supply and temperature ranges unless otherwise specified.(1) (2).
+See APPLICATIONS INFORMATION section for more details on this parameter and how to apply it.

-Symbol Parameter Min Тур Max Units RSKM Receiver Skew Margin without Deskew f = 112 MHz 170 ps in non-DC Balance Mode, (Figure 13), f = 100 MHz 170 240 ps f = 85MHz 300 350 ps f = 66MHz 300 350 ps RSKM Receiver Skew Margin without Deskew in DC Balance Mode, (Figure 13), (3) f = 112 MHz 170 ps f = 100 MHz 170 200 ps f = 85 MHz 250 300 ps f = 66 MHz 250 300 ps RSKMD Receiver Skew Margin with Deskew in DC Balance, (Figure 14), f = 33 to 80 MHz 0.25TBIT ps RDR Receiver Deskew Range f = 80 MHz ± 1 TBIT RDSS Receiver Deskew Step Size f = 80 MHz 0.3 TBIT ns
+Symbol Parameter Min Тур Max Units

+RSKM Receiver Skew Margin without Deskew f = 112 MHz 170 ps

+in non-DC Balance Mode, (Figure 13), See (3) f = 100 MHz 170 240 ps

+f = 85MHz 300 350 ps

+f = 66MHz 300 350 ps

+RSKM SKM Receiver Skew Margin without Deskew in DC Balance Mode, (Figure 13), See f = 112 MHz 170 ps

+f = 100 MHz 170 200 ps

+f = 85 MHz 250 300 ps

+f = 66 MHz 250 300 ps

+f = 50MHz 300 350 ps

+RSKMD Receiver Skew Margin with Deskew in DC Balance, (Figure 14), See (4) f = 33 to 80 MHz 0.25TBIT ps

+RDR Receiver Deskew Range f = 80 MHz ±1 TBIT

+RDSS Receiver Deskew Step Size f = 80 MHz 0.3TBIT ns

-- (1) The Minimum and Maximum Limits are based on statistical analysis of the device performance over voltage and temperature ranges.
+(1) The Minimum and Maximum Limits are based on statistical analysis of the device performance over voltage and temperature ranges.
 This parameter is functionally tested on Automatic Test Equipment (ATE).
 ATE is limited to 85MHz.
-A sample of characterization parts have been bench tested to verify functional performance. - (2) Typical values for RSKM and RSKMD are applicable for fixed V{CC} and T_A of the Transmitter and Receiver (both are assumed to be at - the same V{CC} and T_A points).
+A sample of characterization parts have been bench tested to verify functional performance.

+(2) Typical values for RSKM and RSKMD are applicable for fixed $V{CC}$ and T A for the Transmitter and Receiver (both are assumed to be at the same $V{CC}$ and T A points).

 (3) Receiver Skew Margin (RSKM) is defined as the valid data sampling region at the receiver inputs.
-This margin takes into account transmitter output pulse positions (min and max) and the receiver input setup and hold time (internal data sampling window, RSPOS).
-This margin allows for LVDS interconnect skew, inter-symbol interference (both dependent on type/length of cable) and clock jitter (TJCC).RSKM ≥ cable skew (type, length) + source clock jitter (cycle to cycle,TJCC) + ISI (if any).
-See APPLICATIONS INFORMATION section for more details. - (4) Receiver Skew Margin with Deskew (RSKMD) is defined as the valid data sampling region at the receiver inputs.
+This margin takes into account transmitter output pulse positions (min and max) and the receiver input setup and hold time (internal data sampling window - RSPOS).
+This margin allows for LVDS interconnect skew, inter-symbol interference (both dependent on type/length of cable) and clock jitter.RSKM ≥ cable skew (type, length) + source clock jitter (cycle to cycle, TJCC) + ISI (if any).
+See APPLICATIONS INFORMATION section for more details.

+(4) Receiver Skew Margin with Deskew (RSKMD) is defined as the valid data sampling region at the receiver inputs.
 The DESKEW function will constrain the receiver's sampling strobes to the middle half of the LVDS bit and removes (adjusts for) fixed interconnect skew.
-This margin (RSKMD) allows for inter-symbol interference (dependent on type/length of cable), Transmitter Pulse Position (TPPOS) variance, and LVDS clock jitter (TJCC).
-RSKMD ≥ ISI + TPPOS(variance) + source clock jitter (cycle to cycle, TJCC).
+This margin (RSKMD) allows for inter-symbol interference (dependent on type/length of cable), Transmitter Pulse Position (TPPOS) variance, and LVDS clock jitter (TJCC).RSKMD ≥ ISI + TPPOS(variance) + source clock jitter (cycle to cycle).
 See APPLICATIONS INFORMATION section for more details.